Stephen

 Following mixing of 1.5 kg of copper anode slime (comprising of:

-1650 ppm for gold, 60 ppm for palladium, 60000 ppm for copper, 700
+1650 ppm for gold, 60 ppm for palladium, 60000 ppm for copper,

-ppm for iron, 450 ppm for nickel, 9100 ppm for arsenic, 80300 ppm
+700 ppm for iron, 450 ppm for nickel, 9100 ppm for arsenic,

-for selenium, 9500 ppm for tellurium, 60000 ppm for silver, 10000
+80300 ppm for selenium, 9500 ppm for tellurium, 60000 ppm for

-ppm for lead and other impurities) in 1.5 L of hydrochloric acid
+silver, 10000 ppm for lead and other impurities) in 1.5 L of

-to the mixture and the temperature of the liquid was maintained at
+was added gradually to the mixture and the temperature of the

-70° C. for 4 hours to effect oxidizing leaching.
-Following
+liquid was maintained at 70° C. for 4 hours to effect oxidizing

-cooling, the chlorination leaching residue was filtered.
-The
+leaching.
+Following cooling, the chlorination leaching residue

-respective concentration levels within leach liquor were 1250 ppm
+was filtered.
+The respective concentration levels within leach

-for gold, 50 ppm for palladium, and containing very high levels of
+liquor were 1250 ppm for gold, 50 ppm for palladium, and

-adjusted to 1 M or less, and lead and silver was precipitated and
+concentration of the filtrate was adjusted to 1 M or less, and

-the respective concentration levels with in the raffinate solution
+respective concentration levels with in the raffinate solution

 were 0.7 ppm for gold and 0.6 ppm for palladium.
 The resulting